 - 1 teaspoon ground coriander

-I use my Vidalia Chop Wizard for chopping onions, carrots, potatoes, squash of all kinds, celery and sweet potatoes.
-One tip I recommend – I bring the top down until I feel it engage in the vegetable.
+One tip I with using the Vidalia Chopper - I bring the top down until I feel it engage in the vegetable.
 Then I give it a good whack.
 If you do it in one stroke, it may be too much pressure for the chopper.
 I find I can chop the hardest, most dense vegetables using this technique.